dojt/Giovanni-Rinaldi--rudy/README.md

        displays and explains all available options.

 ### And now...
-... let's all continue writing open source software, so that OpenAI and DeepMind can assimilate our intellectual distinctiveness into its super-intelligent chat-bot collectives.
+... let's all continue writing open source software, so that OpenAI and DeepMind can assimilate our intellectual distinctiveness into their super-intelligent chat-bot collectives.